isomorphisms/learn-you-a-haskell/en/05-recursion.md

 The maximum function takes a list of things that can be ordered (e.g. instances of the Ord typeclass) and returns the biggest of them.
 Think about how you'd implement that in an imperative fashion.
-You'd probably set up a variable to hold the maximum value so far and then you'd loop through the elements of a list and if an element is bigger than then the current maximum value, you'd replace it with that element.
-The maximum value that remains at the end is the result.
-Whew!
-That's quite a lot of words to describe such a simple algorithm!
+You'd probably set up a variable `max_so_far` to hold the biggest value you've seen so far; then you'd loop through the elements of a list and if `current_element` is bigger than the `max_so_far`, you'd replace `max_so_far <- current_element`.
+The maximum value that remained at the end would be the correct answer.
+But that was a verbose way to describe a simple function.
+We'll see now the recursive way of saying the same thing is shorter.

-Now let's see how we'd define it recursively.
-We could first set up an edge condition and say that the maximum of a singleton list is equal to the only element in it.
+We could first set up an
+edge condition and say that the maximum of a singleton list is equal to the only element in it.
 Then we can say that the maximum of a longer list is the head if the head is bigger than the maximum of the tail.
 If